 United Way Funding Opportunities

-United Way is opening its 2023 grant application cycle with funding strategies tailored to meet identified priorities in Anson, Cabarrus, Mecklenburg and Union Counties.
+United Way’s 2023 application process implements funding strategies tailored to meet the specific priorities identified within Anson, Cabarrus, Mecklenburg and Union Counties.

 GRANTS | ANSON COUNTY